umee-network/umee/docs/architecture/ADR-006-oracle.md

 ## Context

 Umee needs an oracle to determine the price of assets.
 From section 5.1 of the [Umee Whitepaper](https://umee.cc/umee-whitepaper/):

 > Oracle reads asset price and updates the state to the Asset Facility Coordination Protocol

-We've already decided to import a large chunk of this from [Terra's oracle](https://docs.terra.money/Reference/Terra-core/Module-specifications/spec-oracle.html), although a few parts of this are specific to Terra's protocol and do not need to be implemented.
+We've already decided to import a large chunk of this from [Terra's oracle](https://docs.terra.money/Reference/Terra-core/Module-specifications/spec-oracle.html), although a few parts of this are specific to Terra's protocol and do not need to be implemented with respect to Umee.

 ## Alternative Approaches

 - Cloning the x/oracle module completely.
 This would leave our code dirty, and we'd later have issues interfacing with Terra's [Cross Exchange Rate](https://docs.terra.money/Reference/Terra-core/Module-specifications/spec-oracle.html#compute-cross-exchange-rate-using-reference-terra), since it's designed for getting the exchange rate of only Terra.
 - Using something like Band or Chainlink.
 This would be additional overhead, and we'd [have less control](https://github.com/umee-network/umee/issues/97#issuecomment-923914840) over how our oracle works.
+[Here's an example of how we'd implement this.](https://github.com/lajosdeme/Chainlink-Cosmos)

 ## Decision

 We'd like to use the concepts introduced in [Terra's Oracle](https://docs.terra.money/Reference/Terra-core/Module-specifications/spec-oracle.html#concepts), but with a few modifications :

 - Combine the `price-feeder` and `feeder` into a single binary [Ref](https://github.com/umee-network/umee/issues/97#issuecomment-939610302)
-- Only support MsgAggregateExchangeRate(Pre)Vote, i.e. not allow individual price updates [Ref](https://github.com/umee-network/umee/issues/97#issuecomment-939610302)
+- Only support `MsgAggregateExchangeRate(Pre)Vote`, i.e. not allow individual price updates [Ref](https://github.com/umee-network/umee/issues/97#issuecomment-939610302)
 - Skip the logic for the [Cross Exchange Rate](https://docs.terra.money/Reference/Terra-core/Module-specifications/spec-oracle.html#compute-cross-exchange-rate-using-reference-terra), and record simplified exchange rates like `ATOM`
 - We'll store multiple exchange rates with a base of USD, [instead of a single coin's exchange rate](https://github.com/terra-money/core/blob/746a15f1bd83d62cd284e4af9471dc58701b3e33/x/oracle/keeper/keeper.go#L88)
 - Remove support for the [Tobin Tax](https://docs.terra.money/Reference/Terra-core/Module-specifications/spec-market.html#tobintax), a Terra-specific fee for when users spot trade.